Skip to main content

 So he studied H. pylori.
 And he became increasingly convinced that the bacteria not only caused ulcers but also stomach cancer.

-Dr. Marshall wanted to test his hypothesis, but animal modeling testing was challenging to conduct because H. pylori only live in primates (rats or mice would not do).
+Dr. Marshall wanted to test his hypothesis, but animal modeling testing was challenging to conduct because H. pylori only lives in primates (rats or mice would not do).
 And he didn't have those and couldn't afford those.
 Funding, amIrite?

 But he was almost resigned to the file drawer.
 He wasn't committing the Type II error, but the rest of medicine was because they weren't paying attention to his research or taking it seriously enough.